 Social-ecological networks in marine fisheries

 Problem statement: There is broad consensus that ecosystem-based fisheries management, which aims to account for the coupling of social and human systems and their complex interactions, is critical to the long-term sustainability of ocean and marine systems.
 Yet translating theory to practice continues to be challenging due to institutional path-dependencies, technical barriers, and information blind spots.
-While important progress is being made in fisheries towards closing (or at least diminishing) these knowledge gaps and facilitating the operationalization of EBM, there is a relative dearth of empirically grounded scholarship explicitly deals with the interplay between the human and biological components of these systems.
+While important progress is being made in fisheries towards closing (or at least diminishing) these knowledge gaps and facilitating the operationalization of EBM, there is a relative dearth of empirically grounded scholarship that explicitly deals with the interplay between the human and biological components of these systems.
 Instead, research has largely focused on either social or ecological connectivity.
 This apparent compartmentalization is problematic given that the two parts of the system are inextricably linked.

-Description: In this paper we move beyond this artificial bifurcation by presenting three social-ecological networks in different marine systems that depict natural and human interconnectivity that exists.
+Description: In this paper we aim to move beyond this artificial bifurcation by presenting three social-ecological networks in different marine systems (Maine, West Coast, Baltic) that depict natural and human interconnectivity that exists.
 We then demonstrate the usefulness of coupling these systems by using a social-ecological motif-based approach to evaluate the resilience of each system from a vulnerability perspective.
 Here, we describe the similarities and differences across systems and reflect on how each system emerged.

 Methods: